-Impact source Pathway(s) to European site(s) European sites within the potential Zone of Influence Airborne pollution There is no possible pathway of dust or other airborne pollution on European sites.
+Impact source Pathway(s) to European site(s) European sites within the potential Zone of Influence can be considered at this stage as long as they were not specifically designed to protect any European sites.
+The Proposed Development will include some Sustainable Drainage System (SuDS) features that will reduce surface run-off and filter potential pollutants.
+There is consequently no potential for waterborne pollution during the operational phase.
+Airborne pollution There is no possible pathway of dust or other airborne pollution on European sites.
 Air quality will be similar to the levels prior to the Proposed Development.
 None.
 Spread of invasive non-native species There is no mechanism by which the operation of the Proposed Development could cause the spread of invasive non-native plant or animal species.
 None.